MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-20/README.md

 ## Project Pipeline:
 1. Run the `m_scrape.py` in `scripts` to scrape data from *domain.com.au*
+2. Run the `hospital_record` in `scripts` to get dataset for public hospital.
+3. Run the `groceries_record` in `scripts` to get dataset for shop records.
-2. Run the `preprocess_current_rent.ipynb` in `notebooks` to preprocess the scraped rental data for modelling
+4. Run the `preprocess_current_rent.ipynb` in `notebooks` to preprocess the scraped rental data for modelling
-3. Run the `point_of_interest.ipynb` in `notebooks` to add features about transportations, shops and hospitals
+5. Run the `point_of_interest.ipynb` in `notebooks` to add features about transportations, shops and hospitals
-4. Run the `income.ipynb` then `population_and_migrants.ipynb` in `notebooks` to add features about income, migrants, jobs and estimated resident populations
+6. Run the `income.ipynb` then `population_and_migrants.ipynb` in `notebooks` to add features about income, migrants, jobs and estimated resident populations
-5. Run the `historical_rent.ipynb` in `notebooks` to extract historical rental data for visualisation and records of individual suburbs
+7. Run the `historical_rent.ipynb` in `notebooks` to extract historical rental data for visualisation and records of individual suburbs
-6. Run the `predict.ipynb` in `notebooks` to run the models for rental price predictions and future median rental price predictions
+8. Run the `predict.ipynb` in `notebooks` to run the models for rental price predictions and future median rental price predictions

 ## Visualisation: